-Α. Who is Fortis Fortis Capital Advisors, LLC, ("FCA") is a Delaware Limited Liability Company Capital Advisors, owned by Robert M. Hagg, Donatella Malitsky, and Roman Moldavsky and LLC? was established in 2020.
-What services do Portfolio Management Services.
-FCA provides ongoing portfolio management В. you offer? services to individuals, families and businesses.
-When providing portfolio management services, the firm not only makes recommendations related to investments, but also implements these recommendations and provides ongoing monitoring and management of each account.
+Portfolio Management Services.
+Fortis provides ongoing portfolio management services to individuals, families, businesses and other investment advisers.
+When providing portfolio management services, the Firm not only makes recommendations related to investments, but also implements these recommendations and provides ongoing monitoring and management of each account.
 Each portfolio is tailored to the individual needs of a particular client (whether an individual, a family or a business) through an assessment conducted prior to an engagement.
-Clients may impose restrictions related to the level of discretion granted, the types of investments used, etc. Clients that decide to engage FCA on a non-discretionary investment basis must be willing to accept that FCA cannot affect any account transactions without obtaining prior consent to any such transaction(s) from the client.
-Thus, in the event of a market correction during which the client is unavailable, FCA will be unable to effect any account transactions (as it would for its discretionary clients) without first obtaining the client's consent.
+Clients may impose restrictions related to the level of discretion granted, the types of investments used, etc. Clients that decide to engage Fortis on a non-discretionary investment basis must be willing to accept that Fortis cannot affect any account transactions without obtaining prior consent to any such transaction(s) from the client.
+Thus, in the event of a market correction during which the client is unavailable, Fortis will be unable to effect any account transactions (as it would for its discretionary clients) without first obtaining the client's consent.
 Terms of an actual engagement, including description of service, limitations and restrictions, fees, etc., are all detailed before any engagement begins in a written client agreement.

 Financial Planning and Consulting Services.
-FCA provides financial planning and/or consulting services (including investment and non-investment related matters, including estate planning, insurance planning, etc.) on a fixed fee or hourly fee basis.
-Prior to engaging FCA to provide planning or consulting services, clients are required to enter into a Financial Planning and Consulting Agreement with FCA setting forth the terms and conditions of the engagement (including termination), describing the scope of the services to be provided, and the portion of the fee that is due from the client prior to FCA commencing services.
-The client always retains absolute discretion over all such implementation decisions and always has the right whether to accept or reject any recommendation from FCA.
-Please Note: It remains the client's responsibility to promptly notify FCA if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating or revising FCA's previous recommendations and/or services.
+Fortis provides financial planning and/or consulting services (including investment and non-investment related matters, including estate planning, insurance planning, etc.) on a fixed fee or hourly fee basis.
+Prior to engaging Fortis to provide planning or consulting services, clients are required to enter into a Financial Planning and Consulting Agreement with Fortis setting forth the terms and conditions of the engagement (including termination), describing the scope of the services to be provided, and the portion of the fee that is due from the client prior to Fortis commencing services.
+The client always retains absolute discretion over all such implementation decisions and always has the right whether to accept or reject any recommendation from Fortis.
+Please Note: It remains the client's responsibility to promptly notify Fortis if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating or revising Fortis' previous recommendations and/or services.

-As indicated above, FCA may provide financial planning and related consulting services regarding non-investment related matters, such as estate planning, tax planning, insurance, etc. Neither FCA nor its representatives serve as an attorney or accountant, and no portion of its services should be construed as legal or accounting advice.
-Accordingly, FCA does not prepare estate planning documents or tax returns.
-To the extent requested by a client, FCA may recommend the services of legal or tax professionals.
+As indicated above, Fortis may provide financial planning and related consulting services regarding non-investment related matters, such as estate planning, tax planning, insurance, etc. Neither Fortis nor its representatives serve as an attorney or accountant, and no portion of its services should be construed as legal or accounting advice.
+Accordingly, Fortis does not prepare estate planning documents or tax returns.
+To the extent requested by a client, Fortis may recommend the services of legal or tax professionals.
 Clients are reminded that they always have the right to decide whether to engage the services of any such recommended professional.

 Implementation of Financial Planning Recommendations.
-The client retains absolute discretion over all such implementation decisions and always has the right whether to accept or reject any recommendation made by FCA or its representatives or any affiliated entities.
-Clients may be offered insurance products through FCA's affiliate Fortis Brokerage Services, Inc., a New York licensed insurance agency.
+The client retains absolute discretion over all such implementation decisions and always has the right whether to accept or reject any recommendation made by Fortis or its representatives or any affiliated entities.
+Clients may be offered insurance products through Fortis' affiliate Fortis Brokerage Services, Inc., a New York licensed insurance agency.
 In the event clients purchase any offered insurance products, commissions will be paid to the above insurance agencies and the licensed representative, which is a conflict of interest.
-FCA will exercise its fiduciary duty in regard to any sale of such insurance products and clients are reminded that they always have the right to decide whether to act on any such recommendations and to purchase any insurance products from anyone they so choose.
+Fortis will exercise its fiduciary duty in regard to any sale of such insurance products and clients are reminded that they always have the right to decide whether to act on any such recommendations and to purchase any insurance products from anyone they so choose.
 Such recommendations will only be made in the clients best interest.